 SB 341 changes the definition of excess surplus and the penalties for noncompliance.
 The term "excess surplus" applies to any monies in the Housing Fund that are greater than \$1 million or the total of the deposits into the Housing Fund in the previous 4 years.
 If a housing successor does not spend excess surplus funds within 3 years after they become excess surplus, the housing successor will have to transfer the funds to the state Department of Housing and Community Development for use in specified statewide housing programs.
 SB 341 requires that the Housing Successor report on the amount of any excess surplus and its plans for expenditure of those surplus funds, if applicable.
-As shown in Table 4, the Housing Successor has an excess surplus as of July 1, 2021, because the deposits to the Housing Fund in unencumbered amount exceeds the sum of deposits in the prior four fiscal years.
+As shown in Table 4, the Housing Successor has no excess surplus as of July 1, 2022, because the deposits to the Housing Fund in the prior four fiscal years do not exceed base limitation of \$1,000,000.
 For the purpose of calculating the excess surplus, the amount of bond proceeds held by the Housing Successor is first deducted as they should not be a part of the excess surplus calculation.